-1 impose a levy of no more than 10 mills on the taxable value of all taxable property within the district for that 2 school fiscal year for the purposes of raising revenue for identified improvements or projects meeting the 3 requirements of 20-9-525(2).
-The 10-mill limit under this subsection (3) must be calculated using the district's 4 total taxable valuation most recently certified by the department of revenue under 15-10-202.
-The amount of 5 money raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and 6 anticipated state aid pursuant to 20-9-525(3) may not exceed the district's school major maintenance amount.
-7 For the purposes of this section, the term "school major maintenance amount" means the sum of \$15,000 and 8 the product of \$110 multiplied by the district's budgeted ANB for the prior fiscal year.
-To authorize and impose 9 levy under this subsection (3), the trustees shall: 10 (i) following public notice requirements pursuant to 20-9-116, adopt no later than March 31 of 11 each fiscal year a resolution: 12 (A) identifying the anticipated improvements or projects for which the proceeds of the levy, the 13 deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 14 20-9-525(3) will be used; and 15 (B) estimating a total dollar amount of money to be raised by the levy, the deposits and transfers 16 authorized under subsection (3)(f) of this section, anticipated state aid pursuant to 20-9-525(3), and the 17 resulting estimated number of mills to be levied using the district's taxable valuation most recently certified by 18 the department of revenue under 15-10-202; and 19 (ii) include the amount of any final levy to be imposed as part of its final budget meeting noticed in 20 compliance with 20-9-131.
-21 (b) Proceeds from the levy may be expended only for the purposes under 20-9-525(2), and the 22 expenditure of the money must be reported in the annual trustees' report as required by 20-9-213.
-23 (c) Whenever the trustees of a district impose a levy pursuant to this subsection (3) during the 24 current school fiscal year, they shall budget for the proceeds of the levy, the deposits and transfers authorized 25 under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) in the district's building 26 reserve fund budget.
-Any expenditures of the funds must be made in accordance with the financial 27 administration provisions of this title for a budgeted fund.
-28 (d) When a tax levy pursuant to this subsection (3) is included as a revenue item on the final
+- (3) (a) A subfund must be created to account for revenue and expenditures for school major maintenance and repairs authorized under this subsection (3).
+The trustees of a district may authorize and impose a levy of no more than 10 mills on the taxable value of all taxable property within the district for that school fiscal year for the purposes of raising revenue for identified improvements or projects meeting the requirements of 20-9-525(2).
+The 10-mill limit under this subsection (3) must be calculated using the district's total taxable valuation most recently certified by the department of revenue under 15-10-202.
+The amount of money raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) may not exceed the district's school major maintenance amount.
+For the purposes of this section, the term "school major maintenance amount" means the sum of \$15,000 and the product of \$110 multiplied by the district's budgeted ANB for the prior fiscal year.
+To authorize and impose a levy under this subsection (3), the trustees shall: - (i) following public notice requirements pursuant to 20-9-116, adopt no later than March 31 of each fiscal year a resolution: - (A) identifying the anticipated improvements or projects for which the proceeds of the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) will be used; and - (B) estimating a total dollar amount of money to be raised by the levy, the deposits and transfers authorized under subsection (3)(f) of this section, anticipated state aid pursuant to 20-9-525(3), and the resulting estimated number of mills to be levied using the district's taxable valuation most recently certified by the department of revenue under 15-10-202; and - (ii) include the amount of any final levy to be imposed as part of its final budget meeting noticed in compliance with 20-9-131. - (b) Proceeds from the levy may be expended only for the purposes under 20-9-525(2), and the expenditure of the money must be reported in the annual trustees' report as required by 20-9-213.

+(c) Whenever the trustees of a district impose a levy pursuant to this subsection (3) during the current school fiscal year, they shall budget for the proceeds of the levy, the deposits and transfers authorized under subsection (3)(f) of this section, and anticipated state aid pursuant to 20-9-525(3) in the district's building reserve fund budget.
+Any expenditures of the funds must be made in accordance with the financial administration provisions of this title for a budgeted fund.